-Menu Sub-Menu Description Initialize Frequencies and Probabilities - Imports clock constraints from SmartTime, and allows you to enter frequencies and probabilities for the design.
+Menu Sub-Menu Description Initialize Frequencies and Probabilities - Imports clock constraints from SmartTime, and allows you to enter frequencies and probabilities for the design, as shown in the Initializing Frequencies and Probabilities section.
 Operating Conditions - Allows you to customize the operating conditions used in SmartPower.
-Options - Displays the Options dialog box, where you can set analysis and display preferences.
+Options Displays the Options dialog box, where you can set analysis and display preferences.
 Reports Power Report Generates a power report.
 Scenario Power Report Generates a scenario power report.
 Activity and Hazards Power Report Generates an activity and hazards power report.
+Export Report for MPE - Exports a report for Microchip Power Estimator (MPE).
+Freeze/Unfreeze Calculations - Freezes or unfreezes the computations that happen to avoid the SmartPower tool from slowing down